Blog and news

 - A decrease in pain intensity while lying on the back

 - Limited spinal mobility

 - Eventual height loss

 - Eventual deformity and disability

-While a diagnosis can usually be made through history and a physical examination, plain x-rays, computed tomography (CT) or magnetic resonance imaging (MRI) can help in confirming diagnosis, predicting prognosis and determining the best treatment options.
+While a diagnosis can usually be made through history and a physical examination, plain x-rays, computed tomography (CT), or magnetic resonance imaging (MRI) can help in confirming a diagnosis, predicting prognosis, and determining the best treatment options.

 Recent Blog Posts

 Fri, 05 Nov 2021 What is hip impingement or femoroacetabular impingement (FAI)?Thu, 23 Sep 2021 What you need to know about rotator cuff injuriesTue, 08 Jun 2021 5 Common Foot ProblemsThu, 29 Apr 2021 Patient Success Story: One Happy CamperFri, 12 Mar 2021 Six Common Reasons for Back Pain

 Mon, 30 Mar 2020 Telehealth Now AvailableTue, 15 Jan 2019 Regenerative Medicine Solutions Press ReleaseFri, 04 Jan 2019 NEW Robotic-Arm Assisted Surgery Comes to the AreaWed, 13 Sep 2017 Orthopedic Spine Surgeon, Dr. Pedro A. Ricart, Joins Miller Orthopedic SpecialistsTue, 18 Jul 2017 FREE * Sports Injury Clinic will begin Saturday